arcus/LIEAF2022_workshop/github_slides.md

 #### Version Control

 --{{0}}--
-Git is the technical industry standard for version control.
-Version control exists in order to give you access to any version of a text file (usually code or configuration files) at any time, with helpful messages that tell you why things changed and by whom.
+Git is the industry standard in tech for version control.
+Version control exists in order to give you access to older versions of your files, with helpful messages that tell you why things changed and by whom.
 Often, a scientist's first form of version control is something like this first image:

 --{{1}}--
 <section>
 If you have a file system that looks like this, with clues embedded in file names, you have a crude (and large, and hard to work with) version control system already.
+Does this look familiar to anyone?

-You probably have to say things like "no, it's the one with the time stamp in March, remember, because in April that was the one that says 'final' but it's not really …".
-Maybe you're afraid to throw any of the files away because you're not 100% sure you remember exactly why you made that particular version, but you're a little chagrined that you have 10 versions of (mostly) the same .csv.
-If your files are large, you might have a storage problem as well!<br/><br/>
+Maybe you're afraid to throw any of the files away because you're not 100% sure you remember exactly why you made that particular version, but you're a little chagrined that you have 10 versions of (mostly) the same file If your files are large, you might have a storage problem as well!

 And what about your clinical or research collaborators?
 Are you sending these files back and forth over email for each member to make changes?
 What if someone accidentally works on a version that doesn't include the changes of another collaborator?
 Working by committee is hard when you rely on local copies.
 Maybe you have just one copy on a server that everyone has access to, which is better.
 But while you have the file open, your assistant or co-PI can't make changes.
 Frustrating!
 </section>

 Primitive Version Control (look familiar?)